ihdia/BoundaryNet/README.md

 ```
 bash Scripts/fine_tune.sh
 ```
-- For all of the above scripts, corresponding experiment files are present in ```experiments/``` directory.
+- For all of the above scripts, corresponding experiment files are present in ```experiments``` directory.
 - Any required parameter changes can be performed in these files.